Investing in Switzerland

 The bank account

-Trade on the stock exchange yourself
+Trade on the stock market yourself

 Traditional wealth management